dspringuel-va/blog-posts/devops-handbook/ThirdWay.md

 - Accept that there is always a discretionary space where humans can decide to take action or not, and that the judgment of those decisions lies in hindsight
-- Propose countermeasure to prevent similar accidents and ensure that they are followed up.
+- Propose countermeasures to prevent similar accidents and ensure that they are followed up.

 *Why*

-The main benefit of scheduling post-mortem meetings is that it allows to understand why an accident happens and to work on and record a solution that would prevent such accidents from happening in the future.
+The main benefit of scheduling post-mortem meetings is that it allows to understand why an accident happened and to work on and record a solution that would prevent such accidents from happening in the future.
 Another important aspect of post-mortems is to reinforce a blameless culture where accidents are an opportunity to learn.
 Over time, this makes the individuals better at preventing accidents and increases organizational sharing and learning.

-### Convert Local Discoveries into Global Improvements
+## Convert Local Discoveries into Global Improvements

-#### Automate standardized processes in software for re-use
+### Automate standardized processes in software for re-use
 *What*

 When a new software entity (infrastructure, process, etc) is created,